 In other words, a customer values the experience a lot more than competitive pricing, heavy discounts, or any other marketing incentives.
 When they decide to make the next purchase, their decision won’t be affected much by whether you’re offering a great deal, but majorly by how you’re treating them and how they feel about your brand.

 No news is not always good news.

-Referring again to the American Express Survey, over 96% of dissatisfied customers don’t voice their complaints, because brands create unnecessary barriers between them and customers, making it hard for customers to get a quick resolution.
+Referring again to the American Express Survey, over 96% of dissatisfied customers don’t voice their complaints because brands create unnecessary barriers between them and customers, making it hard for customers to get a quick resolution.

-When businesses don’t hear many complaints from users, they feel they’re delivering a satisfactory experience, but that’s far from the actual truth.
+When businesses don’t hear many complaints from users, they feel they’re delivering a satisfactory experience, but that’s far from the truth.
 Instead, there are even more frustrated users who feel helpless because they can’t find a quick resolution or have put too much effort into getting their voice heard.

-According to a report by Touch Agency [PDF], over 1 million people view tweets about customer service every week, out of which roughly 80% of those tweets are negative in nature.
+According to a report by Touch Agency, over 1 million people view tweets about customer service every week, out of which roughly 80% of those tweets are negative in nature.
 Combine it with the fact that it takes 12 positive experiences to make up for one unresolved negative experience, and you have a recipe for disaster.

 With more than a billion users now active on social media channels collectively, it’s important to assess the kind of impact that a negative tweet/post can have on your brand’s PR strategy.

 Optimizing your customer experience to listen to these complaints and being more empathetic with your customers can dramatically improve customer loyalty and retention.
-Since users monitor both complaints and brand response on social media, they get a fair assessment of the response rate as well as complaint resolution.
+Since users monitor both complaints and brand responses on social media, they get a fair assessment of the response rate as well as complaint resolution.